Dance the night away to music made with a Game Boy

 Chiptune, also called chip or 8-bit music, is created by using the sound chips of old video game consoles, such as the Nintendo Game Boy, which was popular in the 1990s.

 “Chip music is music composed on old computer hardware or retro consoles, (such as) the Atari systems, the Commodores or Game Boys,” Houston said.
-“You can use what’s known as a tracker program to basically hack into the sound chip within these consoles and use it as if it was a synthesizer.”
+“You can use what’s known as a tracker programme to basically hack into the sound chip within these consoles and use it as if it was a synthesiser.”

 Houston was playing at the launch of a video game, built around her 2013 chiptune album “Spectra”, but this was no one-off dance night.
 There are dedicated chiptune club nights as well as festivals.